henrymegwai/SmartChargingMgt.Simulation/README.md

    dotnet run --project src/SmartChargingManagement.Api
    ```

-   The API will start on `https://localhost:5001` or `http://localhost:5000` (ports may vary based on your configuration).
+   The API will start on `https://localhost:7151` or `http://localhost:5125` (ports may vary based on your configuration).

 5. **Access Swagger UI**:
+   - Navigate to `http://localhost:5125/index.html` (or the port shown in the console) or
-   - Navigate to `https://localhost:5001/swagger` (or the port shown in the console)
+   - Navigate to `https://localhost:7151/index.html` (or the port shown in the console)
    - The Swagger UI provides an interactive interface to test all API endpoints

 ## Database Setup